vsouza/awesome-ios/README.md

  * [RSKPlaceholderTextView](https://github.com/ruslanskorb/RSKPlaceholderTextView) - A light-weight UITextView subclass that adds support for placeholder. :large_orange_diamond:
  * [StatefulViewController](https://github.com/aschuch/StatefulViewController) - Placeholder views based on content, loading, error or empty states :large_orange_diamond:
  * [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features.
+ * [MBAutoGrowingTextView](https://github.com/MatejBalantic/MBAutoGrowingTextView) - An auto-layout base UITextView subclass which automatically grows with user input and can be constrained by maximal and minimal height - all without a single line of code

 ##### Button
  * [SSBouncyButton](https://github.com/StyleShare/SSBouncyButton) - iOS7-style bouncy button UI component.